-In spite of the growing demand in the internet security domain, what is worrisome is the fact that there is a severe dearth of information security professionals worldwide.
-A survey conducted by International Data Corp says that at present there is a demand for more than 60,000 information security and cyber security professionals in India and it is expected that this demand will grow to 77,000 in a few years.
+In spite of the growing demand in the Internet security domain, what is worrisome is the fact that there is a severe dearth of information security professionals worldwide.
+A survey conducted by International Data Corp says that at present there is a demand for more than 60,000 information security and cyber security professionals in India and this demand is expected to grow to 77,000 in the next few years.
 The demand is expected to touch 188,000 worldwide.
 According to Ian Glover president of Council of Registered Ethical Security Tester “The cyber security industry is fast-paced, exciting and changing, but there is a huge lack of skilled people”.
 The salaries in the field range from € 30,000 to €60,000 per annum.
 The job roles that one can expect in this industry can be that of a security analyst, security administrator, security architect and security consultant.
 However, it is not limited to these.

 With the emergence of new threats, we also have some new heroes, like Saket Modi, Rishiraj Sharma, Arun S Kumar and Anand Prakash.
-The internet security consultancy provided by them saved some of the biggest banks and organizations worldwide from data theft and security vulnerabilities.
-According to Rishiraj, India’s youngest independent ethical hacker who provided service to companies like Google and Microsoft, “Hacking is an unavoidable part of any technology that deals with information, people or data.
+The Internet security consultancy provided by them helped save some of the biggest banks and organizations worldwide from data theft and security vulnerabilities.
+Says Rishiraj, India’s youngest independent ethical hacker who provided service to companies like Google and Microsoft, “Hacking is an unavoidable part of any technology that deals with information, people or data.
 This is why there is a special emphasis on security”.
 This explains how a mere security intrusion can be a potential threat to any person or an organization.

 Training and Certification

-Ethical hacking offers a combination of intellectual challenge and an awareness of constantly evolving technologies.
-A Certified Ethical Hacker (CEH) program can equip one for a career in internet security.
+Ethical hacking offers a combination of intellectual challenge and awareness of constantly evolving technologies.
+A Certified Ethical Hacker (CEH) program can equip one for a career in Internet security.
 The certificate is globally recognized and is awarded by The International Council of Electronic Commerce Consultants (EC-Council).
-The price for the course is affordable and exposes the students to skills like penetration testing techniques, hacking methodologies, the use of security tools and how the security in the different system works.
+The course is pretty much affordable and exposes the students to skills like penetration testing techniques, hacking methodologies, the use of security tools and how the security in the different system works.

 One bright side of the picture is that Cyber security expert is gradually emerging as a favorite career choice among bright and enthusiast youngsters.
 As a rewarding career, it can satiate the craving of challenge and intellect.
 With new cyber threats joining the existing queue every day, these ‘Cyber Cops’ are the only people we can look up to, for making the Internet a little safer.